Sodalite Properties, Facts and Photos

 The sodalite tumbled stones are from our collection.
 Pictures are clickable and redirect to the original image.

 Pop-up photos: Lapis lazuli - Courtesy of Steve Blyskal.
-Obsidian arrowhead - Courtesy of James St. John.
+Obsidian Arrowhead - Courtesy of James St. John.
 Sodalite (Ontario) - Courtesy of Alan English.